ankithans/grocery-inventory/README.md

 - using google cloud as it was the first time we used it in any project

 ## 💡 features
-- Google authentication
+- simple and fast google authentication
 - user can search items in their home(inventory) by clicking a picture
-- user can set item's quantity
+- user can set remaining amount of item
+- make shopping list (comming soon)

 ## 💻 samples: